 An extrovert will often find their self-worth in the praise of others.
 People’s responses to you, their willingness to invite you to social events and even the level of attention they give you can all play a role in your self-esteem.
 Remember that while you crave time with people, they don’t dictate your self-worth.
 You can’t be “too extroverted” and you can’t be too quiet.
 You are just you, and as you take care of yourself you will find that the important people will be naturally drawn to you for who you are, not for what you can give to them.

 Are you an extrovert?
 Do you want to thrive?
-Then here’s what you need to do: contact Colleen on 0434 337 245 for a FREE 10-minute phone consultation on how she can best help you, or press book now to book on the online diary.
+Then here’s what you need to do: contact Colleen on 0434 337 245 for a FREE 10-minute phone consultation on how she can best help you, or press book now.